apcooper/mws_svplan/README.md

 ### `example_mainsurvey_analysis.ipynb`

 The intention is to do some useful analysis of the output data from fiberassign.
-Currently this just makes a few simple plots to demonstrate how to parse the output.
+Currently this just makes a few simple plots to demonstrate setting up the notebook and parsing the output.

 ## Background Information / caveats